6 weeks, 6 issues

 The COVID-19 crisis has left us in in a climate of uncertainty.
 As Melbourne endures its second lockdown and as the country tries to establish a new normal, what are the key issues we need to focus on for our recovery?

 Our series 6 weeks, 6 issues series invites top policy experts and decision-makers leading the planning for Victoria’s recovery to speak about the big issues we face in health, education, work and the economy, as we move forward.

-Kate Torney (moderator) has been CEO at State Library Victoria since 2015.
+Kate Torney (moderator) was CEO at State Library Victoria from 2015 to 2021.
 Prior to this, she spent six years as the Director of News at ABC, capping off a 20-year career there.
 A testament to her passion for creativity and knowledge, Kate serves on the boards of Circus Oz, The Conversation and the Judith Neilson Institute of Journalism and Ideas.
 In 2020, she was awarded an Order of Australia for her services to broadcast media and to the cultural sector.

 Watch episode six: The future of Melbourne

 Melbourne is the epicentre of Australia’s second wave of COVID-19.
 The impact of Stage Four restrictions on businesses, institutions and individuals has been profound.
 How will Melbourne emerge from this period and what will the city look like once it does?

 Justin Hanney is currently CEO of City of Melbourne.
 He was previously Head of the Employment, Investment and Trade Group within the Department of Economic Development, Jobs, Transport and Resources, with oversight of key entities including Visit Victoria, Development Victoria, Trade and Investment Victoria and Small Business Victoria.
 Prior to that, Justin was CEO at the City of Yarra and the City of Wangaratta, the CEO of statutory body Regional Development Victoria and Deputy Secretary at the Department of Premier and Cabinet.